Fiserv/banking-hub/docs/products.md

 <!-- theme: info -->
 > #### Did you know?
 >
 > When you sign up for a Developer Studio account, you are automatically registered for access to Fiserv core banking APIs.
-Begin testing a range of bank platform APIs in a free, shared environment, **all in a matter of seconds**.

-When you’re ready for a dedicated test environment with more capacity, easily upgrade to the **Developer Studio Connection plan** through the Credentials tab in your workspace.
+Begin testing a range of bank platform APIs in a free, shared environment, **all in a matter of seconds**. <br> <br> When you’re ready for a dedicated test environment with more capacity, easily upgrade to the **Developer Studio Connection plan** through the Credentials tab in your workspace.

 ## Development environment options